benmvp/slides/2017/nodevember/why-react.md

 <!-- .element: class="large" -->

 NOTES:
-- One con or gotcha, is that although JSX looks like HTML, it's not
+- One gotcha, is that although JSX looks like HTML, it's not
 - It's the `className` & `htmlFor` prop which make it **really** clear that this isn't HTML
 - React chose to mirror the JS DOM API for its props which are all camelCase
 - And that's why its `className` & `htmlFor` instead of the HTML `class` & `for`